-- 12.1 The Trust is committed to raising young persons' and vulnerable adults' awareness, and building their confidence and resilience so that they develop the skills to stay safe from abuse.
+- 17.1 The Trust is committed to raising young persons' and vulnerable adults' awareness, and building their confidence and resilience so that they develop the skills to stay safe from abuse.
 Various methods will be used, including pastoral time, assemblies and the Personal Development Programme, one-to-one tutorial time, apprentice induction and apprentice workshops.
 Staff must contact their DSL or a DSO if they are given any cause for concern during student awareness sessions.
-Each Academy should include parents/carers as much as possible in this process, ensuring they are aware of the risks facing children and young people and they understand where to go for advice and guidance and to ensure their child's safety. - 12.2 The Trust has a major responsibility to educate students, teaching them the appropriate knowledge, skills and behaviours, and the critical thinking skills to enable them to remain safe and well.
+Each Academy should include parents/carers as much as possible in this process, ensuring they are aware of the risks facing children and young people and they understand where to go for advice and guidance and to ensure their child's safety. - 17.2 The Trust has a major responsibility to educate students, teaching them the appropriate knowledge, skills and behaviours, and the critical thinking skills to enable them to remain safe and well.
 Students should be appropriately equipped to recognise any dangers which may present themselves, both inside and outside of school.
-They should be adequately informed as to what they can do if they have any concerns. - 12.3 To ensure all children and young people are safe each Academy should have effective safeguarding measures in place throughout all aspects of academy life.
-This will include procedures for educational visits (please see SW11 Educational Visits Policy), PE fixtures and visiting speakers (please see SW13 Freedom of Speech and Expression Policy). - 12.4 Visitors to any Academy site are asked to report to the Academy reception every time they visit the site.
-Visitors can only be unsupervised on site if the necessary safeguarding checks have been performed and checked by the reception team.
-Visitors who require supervision will not be left unsupervised with any child or young person.
-Please see HR 16 DBS and Safeguarding Policy for more information. - 12.5 The Federation works with an approved list of contractors who have undergone the required safeguarding checks.
-In the event that a contractor is used who is not on the approved list normal visitor procedures are applied.
-Please see HR 16 DBS and Safeguarding Policy for more information. - 12.6 Priory Training works with a number of external employers and will provide those employers with all necessary safeguarding expectations and procedures in order to ensure the welfare of young people and vulnerable adults is maintained. - 12.7 For information on recruitment of staff and Safer Recruitment practices employed by the Trust please see HR4 Recruitment and Selection Policy.
+They should be adequately informed as to what they can do if they have any concerns.

-13 Specific safeguarding issues
+18 Specific safeguarding issues - identification and response

-13.1 All staff should have an awareness of safeguarding issues.
-Keeping children safe in education 2020 lists specific safeguarding issues.
+18.1 All staff should have an awareness of safeguarding issues.
+Keeping children safe in education 2021 lists specific safeguarding issues.
 In addition to this each academy should identify any local issues and work to promote awareness amongst all stakeholders.

-All staff should know how to identify and respond to: Bullying including cyberbullying Children and the court system Children missing from education Child missing from home or care Children with family members in prison Child sexual exploitation (CSE) Contextual safeguarding County Lines: criminal exploitation of children and vulnerable adults Domestic abuse Drugs Fabricated or induced illness Faith abuse Gangs and youth violence Gender-based violence/violence against women and girls (VAWG) Hate Homelessness 'Honour-based' abuse - Female genital mutilation (FGM); Forced marriage Inclusion and diversity, including SEND, HIV, LGBT students Mental health Missing children and adults Modern slavery Peer on peer abuse Private fostering Preventing radicalisation Relationship abuse Serious violence Sexting Sexual violence and sexual harassment between children in schools and colleges Trafficking Unaccompanied asylum-seeking children Upskirting
+All staff should know how to identify and respond to: Bullying including cyberbullying Children and the court system Children missing from education Child missing from home or care Children with family members in prison Child sexual exploitation (CSE) Contextual safeguarding County Lines: criminal exploitation of children and vulnerable adults Domestic abuse Drugs Fabricated or induced illness Faith abuse Gangs and youth violence Gender-based violence/violence against women and girls (VAWG) Hate Homelessness